-The Company plans to increase its authorized capital stock from 2.0 million shares at P100 per share to 5.0 million shares at P100 per share.
-FEMI agrees to subscribed to 25% of the planned increase in capitalization, or 750.0 million shares at P1.00 per share.
-Out of the said subscription, P500.0 million corresponding to 500.0 million common shares at P100 per share will be fully paid through the conversion into equity of a portion of FEMI advances to the Company.
-As at report date, the Company is in the process of finalizing the documentary requirements necessary for the planned increase in authorized capital stock.
+On September 24, 2018, the BOD approved the Company's plan to increase its authorized capital stock from 2.0 billion shares at P1.00 per share to 5.0 billion shares at P1.00 per share.
+FEMI agrees to subscribe to 25% of the planned increase in capitalization, or 750.0 million shares at P1.00 per share.
+Out of the said subscription, P500.0 million corresponding to 500.0 million common shares at P1.00 per share will be fully paid through the conversion into equity of a portion of FEMI advances to the Company.
+As at report date, the Company is awaiting the approval of the SEC for the planned increase in authorized capital stock.